Staas-0/TeamsDumper/README.md

 1. Create a folder where you'll have your chat history exported to, otherwise it will be exported to \Exports from where the script is ran

+1. Run ```Set-ExecutionPolicy Bypass -Scope CurrentUser``` otherwise it throws a security warning for every module due to being unsigned.

 1. Run the Powershell script

    ```PowerShell